 Around 1635 Andrew Newport (age 14) educated at Christ Church College, Oxford University.

 On 8th February 1651 [his father] Richard Newport 1st Baron Newport (age 63) died.
-His son [his brother] Francis (age 30) succeeded 2nd Baron Newport of High Ercall in Shropshire.
-Diana Russell Countess Bradford by marriage Baroness Newport of High Ercall in Shropshire.
+His son [his brother] Francis (age 30) succeeded 2nd Baron Newport of High Ercall in Shropshire. [his sister-in-law] Diana Russell Countess Bradford by marriage Baroness Newport of High Ercall in Shropshire.

 In March 1655 Andrew Newport (age 35) was imprisoned for supporting the King. during the Penruddock Uprising.